Nine justices comprise the U.S. Supreme Court, one chief justice and eight associate justices.

 Oversees the District of Columbia Circuit, the Fourth Circuit and the Federal Circuit.

-Born in Buffalo, New York; attended Harvard; served as Judge on the U.S. Court of Appeals for District of Columbia Circuit 2003-2005; nominated to the Supreme Court in 2005; has a wife, Jane, and two children.
+Born in Buffalo, New York; attended Harvard; served as Judge on the U.S. Court of Appeals for District of Columbia Circuit 2003-2005; has a wife, Jane, and two children.

 September 26, 1986 - Sworn into office.

-Born in Trenton, New Jersey; attended Harvard Law School; practiced law from 1961-1967; was a professor of law at University of Virginia, University of Chicago, Georgetown University and Stanford University; served as the Assistant Attorney General for the Office of Legal Counsel from 1974-1977; appointed Judge of the U.S. Court of Appeals for the District of Columbia Circuit in 1982; nominated to the Supreme Court in 1986; has a wife, Maureen McCarthy, and nine children.
+Born in Trenton, New Jersey; attended Harvard Law School; practiced law from 1961-1967; was a professor of law at University of Virginia, University of Chicago, Georgetown University and Stanford University; served as the Assistant Attorney General for the Office of Legal Counsel from 1974-1977; appointed Judge of the U.S. Court of Appeals for the District of Columbia Circuit in 1982; had a wife, Maureen McCarthy, and nine children.

 February 18, 1988 - Sworn into office.